openstack-archive/searchlight/doc/source/user/searchlightapi.rst

 authentication token from Keystone and pass it to Searchlight in API requests with the ``X-Auth-Token`` header.

-See :doc:`authentication` for more information on integrating with Keystone.
+See :doc:`../configuration/authentication` for more information on integrating with Keystone.

 Using v1
 --------